ejwillemse/BAN313/chapter1.md

 3. Determine the number of samples and assign the answer to the variable `n`.
 4. Use the number of samples in conjunction with the histogram to check if the distribution of the variable is near normal: assing your answer, which can either be `TRUE` or `FALSE` to the `normalConditionMet` variable.
 5. Calculate the sample mean and standard deviation of the price differences and assign the answers to `mean_diff` and `s_diff`.

-Make sure you get this part right before going to the next section since you will have to reuse the code in the following questions.

 *** =hint